 The other goal is, of course, to be able to apply more precise sandboxing as one process gets assigned one task, like a good Mr. Meeseeks.
 An indirect beneficial side effect to this is that we get a context for experimenting with the different sandboxing experiences that the various OSes provide, such as the case of the supplementary tool ‘aloadimage‘ (a quite paranoid version of xloadimage).

-The OpenBSD port of DRI currently lacks two important features – render nodes and DMA buffers.
-This means that we have no sane way of sending accelerated buffers between a client using accelerated graphics and Arcan, and we put little effort in providing support for the older way (GEM/…).
+The OpenBSD port of DRI currently (update: possible fixed as of 6.5) lacks two important features – render nodes and DMA buffers.
+This means that we have no sane way of sending accelerated buffers between a client using accelerated graphics and Arcan.
 This breaks the nested ‘arcan-in-arcan’ mode with the arcan_lwa binary, it breaks wayland support and it breaks Xarcan supporting DRI3 as these all rely on that feature.

-Last and incidentally, my least favourite part of the entire ecosystem, “libwayland-server” still lacks a working port – which comes as no surprise as this thread unsafe, typecasting crazy, faux-vtable loving, use-after free factory is littered with no-nos; the least of which being its pointless reliance on ‘epoll‘.
+Last and incidentally, my least favourite part of the entire ecosystem, “libwayland-server” still lacks a working port – which comes as no surprise as this asynch race condition packed, faux-vtable loving, use-after free factory is littered with no-nos; the least of which being its pointless reliance on ‘epoll‘.
+Funny how they practically reimagined Microsoft COM and managed to make it worse.